You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

-Howie Zow grew up in Syosset, Long Island next door to 2 maestros, who were his first music teachers.(Russell and Ilse Bliss) Howie traded his Beatle-Vox guitar and amp for a sabbatical in Woodstock, NY while still in high school.
-His exposure to blues, folk and jazz led him to his realization of the unity in all expressions, and the interconnectedness of all events.
-He attended Five Towns College in Long Island at which time he also studied composition privately with Rudolph Schramm in Carnegie Hall.
+"A fool never changes his mind" Howie Zow grew up in Syosset, Long Island next door to classical musicans who were his first music teachers.
+He moved to Woodstock, NY in the early seventies where he attended high school, and returned to Long Island to attend Five Towns College in Long Island at which time he also studied composition privately with Rudolph Schramm in Carnegie Hall.

 Ok can I have the beer nuts now?"

 "It's Alright Now (I'm Only Bleeding)" and "It's All Over Now Baby Blue" Copyright music and lyrics reproduced by kind permission of Special Rider -- for original, exclusive performances by Bob Dylan, check-out the official channel at www.youtube.com/bobdylan

 "Friend of the Devil" Copyright music and lyrics reproduced by kind permission of Robert Hunter and the Grateful Dead -- for original, exclusive music, merchandise and information about performances of Robert Hunter or The Dead check-out their official websites at www.roberthunter.org or www.dead.net